mattjennings/mdsvexamples/README.md

 ## Options

+Examples can take additional options with each code block

 ### csr

-Examples with `csr` will only be imported & rendered client-side.
+Forces the example to only be imported & rendered client-side.
 This is useful for examples that consume libraries that may have issues server-side.

 ````